Counterfactual restrictions and Bell's theorem: EPR and Bell's Theorem

-As this cannot be written as a product state, we cannot describe these two electrons' spins independently of one another.
-This means, when one of the electrons' spins is measured, it collapses the overall state, pushing the other electron into its corresponding spin - both instantaneously and without any direct mechanism.
-Further, the state the first electron collapses into is random.
-This means there is no way the second electron can be said to be 'pre-prepared' into the corresponding state.
-This is exactly the paradox Einstein was talking about when he referred to ``spooky action at a distance" - information supposedly passing from one place to another, instantly and without mechanism.
+As this state cannot be written as the tensor product of the two individual electrons' states, quantum mechanics says we cannot describe these two electrons' spins independently of one another.
+Given the collapse postulate, if the description in Eq.~\ref{Eq:Bohm} completely describes the physical reality of the scenario, then when one of the electrons' spins is measured, it somehow collapses the overall state, pushing the other electron into its corresponding spin (and making its spin in any of the other two mutually unbiased bases uncertain).
+If we are being fully realist about both the wavefunction (i.e. saying there is nothing in this system not described by the wavefunction as given/no hidden variables) and this collapse, this happens instantaneously, and so information must travel superluminally.
+To reinforce this, the state into which the first electron collapses is completely random according to standard quantum mechanics, so there is no way (by this account) that the second electron can be said to be `pre-prepared' into the corresponding state in advance, to avoid the need for superluminal information transfer.

-This is incompatible with Einstein's worldview - gone is the stable, deterministic universe of classical physics, with a maximum speed for information transmission.
-Instead, in its place, is something indeterminate and able to send information instantaneously.
-To reconcile this with the world around us, one of three options previously assumed impossible must be allowed.

-The first option is to remove locality - to assume, in quantum cases, an instantaneous signal can be sent, without any visible mechanism, to allow the second particle to align with the first.
-This didn't appeal to Einstein, given, on the face of it, it appears this means nature violates Special Relativity.

-The second option is to say, in all previous experiments, any attempt to remove pre-existing correlations has failed, and that whatever causes the first particle to prefer one option forces the second into its corresponding state - the result was never random, but one of two similar-looking but ultimately superdetermined options.
-This involves either claiming all evidence so far for quantum theory is the result of undetectably small correlations (which grows less and less likely the more data we collect), or that our universe is fully superdetermined.

-The third option is to deny that the state of the particles is counterfactually definite - to say the universe is indeterminate before measurement, and these simultaneous joint probability states (e.g. Eq.\ref{EqBohm}) truly exist.
-While the previous two options violate physical laws or experimental evidence, this one, while mathematically more allowable, seems to strike at the heart of the assumptions of science - repeatability, causality, and determinacy.

-To that end, Einstein advocated that, rather than accept any of these three seemingly nonsensical options, quantum mechanics must be incomplete, and so there must be some local hidden variable governing quantum phenomena in a way that at least respects the basic tenets of our understanding of reality (locality/no superluminality, counterfactual definiteness, and regular causality/no superdeterminism).
-This question - whether quantum theory was incomplete, and a local hidden variable model could complete it - was the basis of the debate between Bohr and Einstein; but little could be said to prove one side over the other.